-The Codes are drafted in a descriptive as opposed to a prescriptive manner.
-The Codes do not seek to ban or prohibit particular things as this would go against the concept of "Freedom of Expression" which is a cornerstone of Dubai Media City's business proposition.
-The Codes do however provide parameters to allow broadcasters and publishers to judge whether a particular broadcast or publication is reasonable in all the circumstances.
+The Code is primarily drafted in a descriptive (as opposed to a prescriptive) manner.
+The Code does not seek to ban or prohibit particular things as this would go against the concept of "Freedom of Expression" which is a cornerstone of the media sector's principles in the Dubai Creative Clusters in accordance with the UAE Constitution.
+The Code does however provide parameters to allow Licensees to judge whether any particular conduct or Content is reasonable in all the circumstances.